virtual-labs/exp-word-generation-iiith/experiment/theory.md

 ### Core Components

 #### 1. Root (rt)
 The root is the base lexical form of a word, typically the uninflected form that carries the core meaning.
-It serves as the foundation upon which morphological operations are applied.
+It serves as the foundation upon which word generation operations are applied.

 **Examples:**
 - English: "play", "boy", "run", "child"